amcnevin/sniff/README.md

 ###
 Stream

-Using [Nifi](https://nifi.apache.org) to ingest the files, transform them into a define model for storage.
+Using [Nifi](https://nifi.apache.org) to ingest the files, transform them into a defined model for storage.
 [Spring Boot](https://projects.spring.io/spring-boot/) is used as the container to host a restful webservice for recieving and persisting the data.

 ###
 Storage

-Currently using H2 but will most likely scale to postgres and ElasticSearch for later updates.
+Currently using H2 but will most likely scale to postgres and/or ElasticSearch for later updates.